Adenosine Deaminase Deficiency

 Pharmacological Prevention

-- Enzyme replacement therapy with pegademase bovine to provide ADA activity.
+Enzyme replacement therapy with pegademase bovine to restore ADA activity

 Non-pharmacological Prevention